surifirstpin/biplus_documentation/docs/User_Reports.md

 <center><h1>How to Create a Report</h1></center>

 BiPlus Reports displays the retrieved data list in the desired combinations as per your business needs and explores particular subject area it self.
-It provides an ability on how to pull the data and how to modify the report and drill down deeper into the report for more insight.
+It provides an ability on how to pull the data and how to modify the report and drill down deeper into the report for better insight.

 **1.** Click on **Analyse section.**

-**2.** Select Desired **Project** and **Model** from the drop down list, depending on which you want to extract the data.
+**2.** Select Desired **Project** and **Model** at from the drop down list, depending on which you want to extract the data.

 **3.**  Select one or more **Dimension fields** ( Grey fields) to access and group your data.